PolymeshAssociation/polymesh-rest-api/README.md

 ## Webhooks (alpha)

 Normally the endpoints that create transactions wait for block finalization before returning a response, which normally takes around 15 seconds.
-As an alternative a field `webhookUrl` can be passed in each non GET request.
-When given the http request will return after validation.
-A 202 (Accepted) status code will be returned instead of the usual 201 (Created).
+Alternatively `webhookUrl` can be given in any state modifying endpoint.
+When given, the server will respond after submitting the transaction to the mempool with 202 (Accepted) status code instead of the usual 201 (Created).

 Before sending any information to the endpoint the service will first make a request with the header `x-hook-secret` set to a value.
-The endpoint should return a `200` response with the value echoed back in the headers.
+The endpoint should return a `200` response with this header copied into the response headers.

 If you are a developer you can toggle an endpoint to aid with testing by setting the env `DEVELOPER_UTILS=true` which will enabled a endpoint at `/developer-testing/webhook` which can then be supplied as the `webhookUrl`.
 Note, the IsUrl validator doesn't recognize `localhost` as a valid URL, either use the IP `127.0.0.1` or create an entry in `/etc/hosts` like `127.0.0.1 rest.local` and use that instead.

-### Warning
+### Warning - Not mainnet ready

+Webhooks are still being developed and should not be used against mainnet.
+However the API for them should be stable to develop against for testing and demo purposes

-Webhooks are not ready for production use yet.
-The REST API is currently stateless.
-As such the subscription status is not persisted and can not guarantee delivery of the events.
+As the REST API is currently stateless (Look, no database!).
+As such the subscription status is not persisted and the service can not guarantee delivery in the face of ordinary compting faults.

-In its current state the transactions should be reconciled with chain events directly to ensure your system stays properly synced.
+In its current state the transactions would have to be reconciled with chain events as there is a chance for notifications to not be delivered.

 ## Running the app